 The buttercream was 500g butter and 1kg icing sugar (per 24).
 Cream the butter then gently add in the icing sugar and a splosh of milk and beat until soft and fluffy.
 Add in about 1/2 tsp of colouring paste (use less for pastel colours), beat again, then refrigerate.
 Before piping, whip until soft.

-So here we are, then: a step by step, foolproof guide to the perfect light, spongey sponge cake, complete with tips, dos, don’ts and ABSOLUTELY DON’Ts thrown in for good measure.
+If you’ve ever uttered either of the above, don’t despair: here is how to make a cake – an easy, step by step, foolproof guide to the perfect light, spongey sponge cake, complete with tips, dos, don’ts and ABSOLUTELY DON’Ts thrown in for good measure.
 I’m not saying this is the ONLY way, but it’s a great way to start.
 And once you’ve got your baking confidence, there’ll be no stopping you.

 It goes without saying that the best ingredients will make the best cake.
 Baking is a feel-good endeavour.
 A sponge cake made with lovely ingredients, and lots of love, will be the best cake in the world.
 I know I’ve said it before, but don’t bake when you’re tired, fed up or in a hurry.
 It’ll go wrong – well, mine always does anyway.

 Fresh, free-range eggs with those startling golden yellow yolks will make better cakes than those awful, sad, battery-hen ones.

 Likewise, gorgeous fresh farmhouse butter will make a cake taste much better than horrid, greasy margarine.
 Okay, it might be higher in fat, but hey we’re making a cake.
 If you don’t want fat, don’t eat cake!
 Moderation in all things, I reckon.